glossoverse/kalahim/Kalahim.md

 ### Word order

 The general word order is SVO.
-Complementisers follow the noun they refer too, but adjectives precede them. *Blin manai* 'the strong warrior'.
+Complementisers follow the noun they refer to, but adjectives precede them. *Blin manai* 'the strong warrior'.

 ### Verb